 Please note: Our UPS notification email will never have attachments, and will never request any further information or action be taken on your part.

-Simply enter the tracking number at www.ups.com (link will open in new window) to track your package.
+Simply enter the tracking number at www.ups.com (external link) to track your package.

 This is a reminder that anything filed with the Court of Appeal needs a Proof of Service, not just a cc: list.